taboritis/mpc-tickets/README.md

 ### Permissions

 * Guests (unauthenticated) users can see login and register pages only,
-* each or users can see list of Tickets,
+* Each user can see list of Tickets,
+* Only SupportMember can see list of Notes
-* Ticket author and SupportMember can see Ticket details,
+* Ticket Author and SupportMember can see Ticket details,
 * SupportMember can see list of Users
 * SupportMember can see notes related to Users
 * Support Member and Ticket author can see notes related to Ticket

-#### By API endopoints
+#### With API endopoints
-* GET: Each of users can get list of tickets
+* GET: Each user can get list of tickets
 * GET: Ticket author and SupportMember can get ticket with details
-* POST: Each of users can STORE ticket (SupportMember extends User)
+* POST: Each user can STORE ticket (SupportMember extends User)
 * PUT: SupportMember and Ticker author can update Ticket
 * DELETE: Only admin can delete Ticket